CodingAbbas/Demographic_Analysis/README.md

 ![](images/average_fertility_by_country.png)

-Only Ireland and Albania averaged above replacement level over the full period.
+Albania comes closest to the replacement level, with every other country falling below the 2.1 threshold over the full period.
 Ukraine and Poland sit at the bottom, averaging around 1.35 to 1.40, well below the level needed to sustain population without migration.

 &nbsp;